-The applicable capacity calculated as +/-50% of total design capacity of proposed project activity was 11 to 33 MW, which was found to be in line with Tool 24 /B06/.
+The total capacity of all the 4 project activities in the bundle comes to 36 MW.
+The applicable capacity calculated as +/-50% of total design capacity of proposed project activity was 18 to 54 MW, which was found to be in line with Tool 24.